SAP-samples/teched2023-IN268/README.md

 1. Download and intsall Insomnia.
 Please note that this is already done for the TechEd laptops.
 2. Connect PO to tenants using Cloud Connector
 3. On each tenant, provision Migration Assessment and Assign roles to  users
-4. Migration Assessment Capability
+4. Migration Assessment Capability:
-5. Setup destination to PO
+4.1 Setup destination to PO
-6. Data Extraction Request
+4.2 Data Extraction Request
-7. Evaluation Request
+4.3 Evaluation Request
-8. Generate and Analyse the Report
+4.5 Generate and Analyse the Report
-9. Cloud Integration
+5 Cloud Integration
-10. Create Cloud Integration Package
+5.1 Create Cloud Integration Package
-11. Use the Migrate option to migrate scenarios
+5.2 Use the Migrate option to migrate scenarios

 ## Exercises